zahnster/mdx-react-pack/README.md

 1. Clone repository
 2. `npm install` to install
 3. `npm run build` will build the contents of `/components` and put their packed cjs files in `dist`

-## Limitations / Bugs

-- The Rollup MDX plugin won't import associated React components.
-As a result, we are bringing the component files along for the ride explicitly.
-It would be nice to not have to do this.